justin-p/ansible-terraform-template/README.md

 }
 ```

-In our ansible code we would define a additional play against the the ansible group `mail` to configure our mail servers.
+In the ansible code we define a additional play against the the ansible `mail` group to configure the mail servers.

 ```yaml
 ---